tinne26/etxt/docs/rasterize-outlines.md

 - Moving the "pen position" to a specific coordinate.
 - Adding a straight segment from the current "pen position" to a new position.

-While quadratic and cubic Bézier curves are also allowed in `vector.Rasterizer` and `emask.EdgeMarker`, those aren't primitives; curves are internally converted to multiple straight lines before processing.
+While quadratic and cubic Bézier curves are also allowed in `vector.Rasterizer` and `emask.EdgeMarkerRasterizer`, those aren't primitives; curves are internally converted to multiple straight lines before processing.

 Notice also that while we often talk about lines and pen positions and outlines, it's best that you think in terms of "boundaries" and "delimiting segments".
 Boundaries have no width, what matters is the areas they delimit.